harvard-nrg/dwiqc/docs/source/xnat.rst

 | 1. ``--sub`` is the subject's identifier in the BIDS hierarchy.
 If you've used *get* mode to download your data it will be in the ``--bids-dir`` directory.
 In the case of the example we're using here, it would be PE201222.
 Remember not to include the "sub-" prefix!

-| 2. ``--ses`` is the specific session for your subject according to BIDS format. *get* mode will place a session direcory one step below the sub-SUBJECT directory and combine the subject and session identifier from XNAT.
+| 2. ``--ses`` is the specific session for your subject according to BIDS format. *get* mode will place a session directory one step below the sub-SUBJECT directory and combine the subject and session identifier from XNAT.
 The example above downloaded data under the XNAT label PE201222_230719, so the session directory will be called ses-PE201222230719.
 See example below. *get* mode will remove any non alpha-numeric characters in the ``--label`` argument when creating the session name.

 .. image:: images/session-directory.png